 (This will eventually go into a “Game Design” section of the website, but that’s not built yet.)

 At Tabletop Network 2019, I gave a talk on The Lens of Tempo (YouTube video).
 This concept of “lenses” – particular ways / viewpoints of looking at a game – comes from Jesse Schell’s excellent book The Art of Game Design: A Book of Lenses.
-The book has several lenses which touch on timing, but not in this particular “how much progress towards victory do you make per turn?” way.
-(The closest thing he describes is the Interest Curve.)
-I don’t think this lens is unusually distinctive or anything, just that it’s a useful addition to the many lens-vantage-points already described.
+The book has several lenses which touch on timing, but not from this particular angle: “how much progress towards victory do you make per turn?”, with the closely linked question of “how much advantage do you gain per turn?”.
+(The Interest Curve is the closest thing he describes, and while it’s related, it’s not the same.)
+I don’t think this lens is unusually distinctive or anything, just that it’s a useful addition to the many other lens-vantage-points already described.